-The contact page for Robert Lynch M0NVQ
+The contact page for Robert callsign M0NVQ

-This is the contact page for Robert Lynch M0NVQ.
+This is the contact page for Robert callsign M0NVQ.
 If you would like to contact me about anything on my website, then please complete the contact form below.
 Obviously, I will need your email address so that I can get back to you.
 If you would rather, you can look up my email address on the https://www.qrz.com website.

 What is amateur radio?

-Amateur radio operators use the amateur radio bands for a variety of purposes:
+The amateur radio bands are utilised by licensed amateur radio operators for a variety of purposes:

-- Contacting people all over the world by radio which often leads to developing international friendships
+- Contacting people all over the world by radio which often leads to developing international friendships,

-- Competing in international competitions to test the effectiveness of their equipment and their skill as a radio operator
+- Competing in international competitions to test the effectiveness of their equipment and their skill as a radio operator,

-- Technical experimentation — many of the leaps forward in radio technology have been initiated by radio amateurs
+- Technical experimentation — many of the leaps forward in radio technology have been initiated by radio amateurs,

-- Communication through amateur space satellites or with the International Space Station (which carries an amateur radio station)
+- Communication through amateur space satellites or with the International Space Station (which carries an amateur radio station),

-- Providing communications at times of emergencies and undertaking exercises to maintain that capability
+- Providing communications at times of emergencies and undertaking exercises to maintain that capability.

 There is no better way to explore the fascinating world of radio communications than by becoming a radio amateur.